Akaash-Walker/a2-shortstack-a25/README.md

 ## Akaash's Web Application
 I created a web application that allows users to input their information to be stored on the site.
 A user can input their name and DOB, which is then stored into a table.
 User's can delete their information by inputting their name and DOB, which will remove their information from the table.
 They can also change their DOB by inputting their name , which will allow them to update their DOB in the table.

+### Base functionality
+1. User can input their name and DOB into a form, which will then be stored in the server and displayed in a table.
+Age is automatically calculated based on the DOB input (total of 3 fields).
+2. As mentioned before, a table is shown on the page that displays the user's name, DOB, and age.
+3. A user can lookup by name and DOB to delete their information from the table, or lookup by name to update their DOB in the table.
+4. Age is computed using DOB in the calculateAge() function.

 ### HTML
 1. 3 different HTML forms that allows users to input their name and DOB.
-2. A table that displays the user's name, DOB, and age.
+2. An SPA that has forms and a table that displays the user's name, DOB, and age.
-3. The age field is automatically calculated based on the DOB input.
-4. Age is computed using DOB in the calculateAge() function.
+3. index.html does validate according to https://validator.w3.org.
+4. web app is an SPA, so not applicable here.

 ### CSS
 1. CSS used to style the web app.